Derek-Ashmore/dvtpress-website/requirements/Mastering-the-Shift.md

 **Cover:** images/Ashmore-Mastering-the-Shift-cover.jpg

 ## Description
-Stop watching colleagues outpace you with AI-powered workflows while you cling to outdated methods.
-They’re not smarter—they’re simply using tools like GitHub Copilot, ChatGPT, and Claude to solve bigger problems and move ahead.
+**Adapt or Retire:** Use Teams of AI Agents to produce more at a higher quality!

 The truth is, developers who resist AI are falling behind.
-This book strips away the hype, jargon, and fleeting tool-specific tutorials to teach the timeless principles that let you collaborate effectively with AI coding agents, preserving your craftsmanship while gaining the speed and capability modern development demands.
-The choice is simple: adapt now and accelerate your career, or stagnate while others pass you by.
+This book strips away the hype, jargon, and fleeting tool-specific tutorials to teach the timeless principles that let you collaborate effectively with AI coding agents.

 ## Purchase Links
 - [Amazon](https://amazon.com/tbd)